The Best Blender for Making Smoothies, Crushing Ice and More

 Smoothie fanatics know that blenders are just the thing they need to make those juice shop smoothies right at home.
 Our Test Kitchen’s favorite recipe to make with this blender was this berry smoothie bowl.
 The blender was able to power through frozen strawberries, raspberries and ice to make this healthy (and beautiful!) breakfast.

 Smoothies may be on-trend, but you can make so much more with this versatile appliance.
 It’s just the tool you need to make smooth soups like this contest-winning roasted tomato soup.
 It’s also great for whipping up sauces quickly—just check out this cod with a flavorful tomato sauce.
-Don’t miss our 30 best recipes to make in a blender.
+Don’t miss our collection of the best recipes to make in a blender.

 How to Take Care of a Blender